oskarrough/rough/README.md

 # Rough boilerplate

-This is a solid, well-tested boilerplate for new web projects.
-It's based on on the great [generator-gulp-webapp](https://github.com/yeoman/generator-gulp-webapp) and exists because we're using a rather opinionated setup and this project offers more than the default generators.
+This is a well-tested, modern boilerplate for new web projects and exists because it's rather an opinionated setup, with several default components ready to go.

-See http://rough.surge.sh for a minimal demo.
+See http://rough.surge.sh for a demo.

-- Sass
-- Jade templating
+- `templates` with Handlebars (and handlebars-layouts) or Jade
+- `styles` with Sass (and libsass, autoprefixer & sourcemaps)
+- `scripts` with Browserify and next-gen JavaScript with Babel
-- Grunticon for easy svg icons
+- `icons` with Grunticon for SVG icons
-- Minify and concatenate all scripts and styles
-- Inline critical-path CSS
-- Autoprefixer, so you don't have to write prefixes yourself
-- Image optimization runs automatically on build
+- `images` optimizes images and generates SVG icons with `icons`
-- BrowserSync live-reloading and more
+- `serve` BrowserSync live-reloading and more
+- `build` moves everything to `/dist`, compiled, minified and optimized
+- `critical` inlines critical-path CSS after you build (optional)
+- `serve:dist` starts a server to test your build

-It also contains a few useful recipies:
+It also contains a few, optional features:

 - Custom select styles
 - Grids using Susy for the math
 - Lazy loading and responsive images using lazysizes
 - Wrapper for robust fluid grids using Masonry with imagesLoaded
-- Responsive Tabs

 And base styles to cover many edge-cases:

 - Normalize and base
-- Component based scss structure
+- Component based styles structure
 - Useful mixins/utilities for calculating rem/em etc.

 ## Getting started